pintu068/manage-customers-account/README.md

 #### 7. Scope for improvement
 1. This project can be fit in microservices architecture.
-2. Secure service endpoint by implementing security and rate limit
+2. Secure service endpoint by implementing security and rate limit.